-As I reported last year, credit unions traditionally have had two sources of income - lending and investments.
-Demand for loans continues to improve, and due to some levelling off in the rate of early repayment, our loan book has experienced strong organic growth of €4.9m in the year.
-We continue the prudent management of our loan portfolio, including engagement with all arrears cases.
-The incidence of bad debts remains low, and we are adequately provided for any potential losses on our outstanding loans.
+Credit unions have two principal sources of income - lending and investments.
+Demand for loans continues to improve, and due to some levelling off in the rate of early repayment, our loan book has experienced strong organic growth of \in 3.9m in the year.
+The entire loans process, from underwriting to arrears handling, is prudently managed.
+While the quantity and value of bad debts remain low, we have made additional provisions to cater for the potential impact of significant market developments such as Brexit, and we have increased our reserves position to further protect us into the future.